BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_1_Understanding_the_Foundation_of_Transactions.md

 _What is Bitcoin Script?_ Bitcoin Script is a stack-based Forth-like language that purposefully avoids loops and so is not Turing-complete.
 It's made up of individual opcodes.
 Every single transaction in Bitcoin is locked with a Bitcoin Script; when the locking transaction for a UTXO is run with the correct inputs, that UTXO can then be spent.

-The fact that transactions are locked with scripts means that they can be unlocked in a variety of different ways.
-In fact, we've met a number of different unlocking mechanisms to date, each of which incorporates different opcodes:
+The fact that transactions are locked with scripts means that they can be locked in a variety of different ways, requiring a variety of different keys.
+In fact, we've met a number of different locking mechanisms to date, each of which used different opcodes:

-   * OP_CHECKSIG, which checks a public key against a signature is the basis of a P2PKH address, as will be fully detailed in [§7.3: Scripting a P2PKH](7_3_Scripting_a_P2PKH.md).
+   * OP_CHECKSIG, which checks a public key against a signature, is the basis of a P2PKH address, as will be fully detailed in [§7.3: Scripting a P2PKH](7_3_Scripting_a_P2PKH.md).
-   * OP_CHECKMULTISIG similarly checks multisigs, as will be fully detailed in [§8.2: Scripting a Multisig](8_2_Scripting_a_Multisig.md).
+   * OP_CHECKMULTISIG similarly checks multisigs, as will be fully detailed in [§8.4: Scripting a Multisig](8_4_Scripting_a_Multisig.md).
-   * OP_CHECKLOCKTIMEVERIFY and OP_SEQUENCEVERIFY form the basis of more complex Timelocks, as will be fully detailed in Chapter 9.
+   * OP_CHECKLOCKTIMEVERIFY and OP_SEQUENCEVERIFY form the basis of more complex Timelocks, as will be fully detailed in [§9.2: Using CLTV in Scripts](9_2_Using_CLTV_in_Scripts) and [§9.3: Using CSV in Scripts](9_3_Using_CSV_in_Scripts.md).
-   * OP_RETURN is the mark of an unspendable transaction, which is why it's used to carry data.
+   * OP_RETURN is the mark of an unspendable transaction, which is why it's used to carry data, as was alluded to in [§6.5: Sending a Transaction with Data](6_5_Sending_a_Transaction_with_Data.md).

 ## Access Scripts In Your Transactions